MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

 ## Conclusion

-In this article, Contoso rehosted the development VMs used for their SmartHotel360 and osTicket apps in Azure by migrating the app VMs to Azure VMs using the Azure Migrate: Server Migration tool.
+In this article, Contoso rehosted the development s used for their SmartHotel360 and osTicket apps in Azure by migrating the app s to Azure s using the Azure Migrate: Server Migration tool.